-ent scales like the Higgs field shortly after the Big Bang or the vortex network in He quenched into the superfluid state.
-Along various cooling rates, we analyzed the development of defects and symmetry broken domains when the systems falls out of equilibrium and fluctuations of the order parameter can not follow adiabatically due to critical slowing down.
-While 2D melting in the colloidal monolayer is described by KTHNY theory where the divergence of the relevant correlation lengths in equilibrium is exponential (rather than algebraic as typically found in 3D systems), the central idea of the Kibble-Zurek mechanism still holds and the scaling of the observed domain network is correctly described.
-Implicitly this shows that existence of grain boundaries can not solely be used as criterion for first order phase transitions and nucleation or to falsify second/continuous order transitions since they naturally arise for non-zero cooling rates.
-Those will always be present on finite time scales in experiment and computer simulations after preparation of the system.
+single particle resolution.
+The theoretical framework is given by the Kibble-Zurek mechanism, which describes domain formation on different scales like the Higgs field shortly after the Big Bang or the vortex network in He quenched into the superfluid state.
+Along various cooling rates, we analyzed the development of defects and symmetry broken domains when the systems fall out of equilibrium and fluctuations of the order parameter cannot follow adiabatically due to critical slowing down.
+Although 2D melting in the colloidal monolayer is described by KTHNY theory where the divergence of the relevant correlation lengths in equilibrium is exponential (rather than algebraic as typically found in 3D systems), the central idea of the Kibble-Zurek mechanism still holds, and the scaling of the observed domain network is correctly described.
+Implicitly, this shows that existence of grain boundaries cannot solely be used as criterion for first-order phase transitions and nucleation or to falsify second/continuous-order transitions because they naturally arise for nonzero cooling rates.
+Those will always be present on finite time scales in experiments and computer simulations after preparation of the system.

-P.K. acknowledges fruitful discussion with Sébastien Balibar and financial support from the German Research Foundation (DFG), KE 1168/8-1.
+ACKNOWLEDGMENTS.
+P.K. thanks Sébastien Balibar for fruitful discussion.
+P.K. received financial support from German Research Foundation Grant KE 1168/8-1.